Join the Lab

 Research in the Developmental Psychobiology Lab is multidisciplinary and collaborative.
 Trainees in the lab benefit from the expertise of Dr. Giesbrecht and our collaborators who are directly involved in training and supervising students.

-The Cumming School of Medicine (Departments of Community Health Sciences and Pediatrics) at the University of Calgary is open to recruiting a postdoctoral scholar to work in the area of the early life gut microbiome and the developmental origins of health and disease (DOHaD).
+The Department of Pediatrics in the Cumming School of Medicine at the University of Calgary is seeking a postdoctoral scholar to work in the area of the early life gut microbiome and the developmental origins of health and disease (DOHaD).

 Qualifications: